martymcflywa/honours/slides.md

 ### RMIRegistry

 - Bundled with JDK
-  - Can be executed as separate service
+  - Can be executed as separate service (Oracle, 2019a)
 - Servers register remote objects to `rmiregistry`
 - Clients look up remote object from `rmiregistry`